 A good lot size has a significant impact on the performance of the system.
 In this second post, I look at the influence of the machine batch size on the lot size.
 I also briefly go into the lot sizes for the processing industry, and also administrative processes.
 In my next and last post I will look at how to manage different lot sizes in different parts of the value stream.

-How to Determine Your Lot Size – Part 1
+How to Make “Just in Time” Work – Part 1